ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - create application rules in Az firewall to limit all outbound traffic from VMs to known host
 - Inbound Destination Network Address Translation (DNAT) support.
 - Azure Monitor logging.
+- cannot
+    - encrypt all network traffic sent from Azure to the Internet

 With Azure Firewall, you can configure:
 - Application rules that define fully qualified domain names (FQDNs) that can be accessed from a subnet.